 Turks and Caicos

 This is a banner year for American tourists heading overseas.
-As the United States’ currency is almost at a one-to-one ratio with the euro – the very first time in more than a years – a journey to Europe is now more budget friendly.
-Causal sequences from Brexit remain as a weakened British pound drives high-end hotel rates down 14 percent compared with in 2015, all causing increased demand for England.
+As the United States’ currency is almost at a one-to-one ratio with the euro – for the very first time in more than a years – a journey to Europe is now more budget friendly.
+Causal sequences from Brexit remain as a weakened British pound drives high-end hotel rates down 14 percent compared with in 2015, all causing increased demand for England and the increased use of airbnb property management by Londoners means that there is more available accomodation.
 Florida and Hawaii hold their stake as unparalleled popular locations amongst families, and Zika-impacted locations, consisting of the Caribbean and Mexico, are rebounding this season with hotels seeing a huge uptick in bookings in their business management system.
 As experience travel continues to be a trend, active experiences in South Africa, Costa Rica and Australia are also seeing increased interest from tourists.